Siggg/yarss2imap/README.md

     >>> nbOfItems == len(agent.uid('search', None, 'ALL')[1][0].split())
     True

+What would be great would be :

+- if the feed command message got the date of the latest update.

+- if error messages were posted in case a feed can't be updated.

+- if some meaningful date were used in case the feed doesn't provide a date for entries.

 # OPML import

     We have a local example of an OPML file (downloaded from http://www.howtocreate.co.uk/tutorials/jsexamples/sampleOPML.xml).